 Why Should I Create A Brand Style Guide for My Business?

-First of all, it makes the process of branding any item much more efficient — there’s not a question in anyone’s mind about simple branding issues (like specific colors for a print piece, for example).
+First of all, it makes the process of branding any item and going through the design feedback process much more efficient — there’s not a question in anyone’s mind about simple branding issues (like specific colors for a print piece, for example).

 It can also help with the onboarding process of anyone, internal or external, who will be managing your brand in any way.

 For example, if you hire a company to write blog posts for your website, they have guidelines to follow (and don’t have to waste your time with questions, or worse, end up presenting your brand in a way you’re not comfortable with).

 Most importantly, you can rest assured that you will have a consistent visual aesthetic and brand personality no matter where your brand shows up.

 Here are just a few examples on the web I found of beautifully executed brand style guides: